Development of an early warning method incorporating pre-supernova neutrino light curves: Background

 \section{Background}

-Pre-SN neutrino searches face several background sources: electron antineutrinos from nuclear reactors, antineutrinos from radioactive decays within the Earth (geoneutrinos), and non-neutrino processes such as $(\alpha,n)$ reactions and accidental coincidences.
+Pre-SN neutrino searches face several background sources: electron antineutrinos from nuclear reactors, electron antineutrinos from radioactive decays within the Earth (geoneutrinos), and non-neutrino processes such as $(\alpha,n)$ reactions and accidental coincidences.

 Reactor $\bar{\nu}_e$ events, which are one of the dominant backgrounds in this study, are produced from the beta decay of the fission products of neutron-rich $^{235} \mathrm{U}$, $^{238}\mathrm{U}$, $^{239}\mathrm{Pu}$ and $^{241}\mathrm{Pu}$ nuclides in reactors operating in Japan and Korea.
-The beta spectrum of each nucleus follows \cite{Huber2011}, \cite{Mueller2011} and \cite{Vogel1981}.
+We calculate reactor $\bar{\nu}_e$ event rate based on theoretical spectrum (\cite{Huber2011}, \cite{Mueller2011} and \cite{Vogel1981}).
 Although all Japanese reactors were shut down after the 2011 Great East Japan Earthquake under strengthened safety regulations, several units have gradually resumed operation since 2015.
 We calculate reactor $\bar{\nu}_e$ event rate, by weighting each core with its reported real-time electric (thermal) power output.
 The $\bar{\nu}_e$ survival probability is computed with these parameters: $\Delta m_{21}^2=7.53\times10^{-5}\,\mathrm{eV}^2$, $\tan^2\theta_{12}=0.436$ and $\sin^2\theta_{13}=0.023$ (\cite{KamLAND:2013rgu}).
 Geoneutrino events, produced in decay chains of $^{238}\mathrm{U}$ and $^{232}\mathrm{Th}$ nuclei inside Earth, also contribute as an additional background.
 The expected geoneutrino event rate is calculated using the parameters from \cite{Enomoto_geo}.

 $(\alpha,n)$ reactions originate from $\alpha$ emitters in detector materials and can yield two correlated signals that satisfy the IBD selection.
 In particular, $^{13}\mathrm{C}(\alpha,n)^{16}\mathrm{O}$ in KamLAND (\cite{KamLAND_alphan}), $^{18}\mathrm{O}(\alpha,n)^{21}\mathrm{Ne}^*$ and $^{17}\mathrm{O}(\alpha,n)^{20}\mathrm{Ne}^*$ in SK constitute non-negligible backgrounds.
 Although accidental coincidences are strongly suppressed, the residual events constitute a part of the main backgrounds.